 For many professionals, fielding 20 business calls in a day is a breeze.
 But if only one of those phone calls is actually meant for you, you may spend more time routing calls than actually helping customers.
-As your call volume grows, justifying these “small” interruptions can become a big efficiency issue.
-The answer: Automate your call routing with a phone menu.
+Justifying these “small” interruptions can become a big efficiency issue as your call volume grows.

 A phone menu is a pre-recorded greeting that enables callers to route their own calls and get the information they need using key presses to indicate who they want to reach.
 When someone calls a phone number with a phone menu, they’ll hear a list of menu options, such as “press one for our business hours” or “dial two for live support.”

 Also known as IVR or auto-attendant systems, phone menus automatically route callers in the right direction as soon as they select an option with their keypad — whether it’s to another phone number, a voice recording, or your voicemail box.
 Your business can configure exactly what occurs with each option.

 Ready to create a more effective incoming call system for your team?